slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.' -- F. Scott Fitzgerald*

+> *'He who fails to plan is planning to fail.' -- Sir Winston Churchill*

 > *'The first thing a man will do for his ideals is lie.' -- Joseph Schumpeter*

 > *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*